globalpayments-samples/.github/profile/README.md

 # Global Payments Samples

-Integration samples and examples for Global Payment API, organized by programming language and complexity level.
+Integration samples and examples for Global Payments API Platform, organized by programming language and complexity level.

 > **NOTE:** We are in the process of creating new sample projects as well as updating and moving existing sample projects from the [**@globalpayments**](https://github.com/globalpayments) org.
 If you're looking for something specific, [let us know!](https://github.com/orgs/globalpayments/discussions/new?category=ideas)